 Vegetarian/Vegan Options

-For a plant-based option, substitute ground meat with lentils, beans, or finely chopped vegetables combined with breadcrumbs and spices.
-Use a vegan-friendly sauce to complete the dish, ensuring everyone can enjoy delicious meatballs.
+Swap ground meat for mashed beans, lentils, or finely chopped mushrooms mixed with breadcrumbs and spices.
+Use a vegan-friendly sauce so everyone can enjoy.

 FAQs About Crockpot Meatballs